 Even though Sam and Gigi have both been through a divorce before, every situation is different with unique issues.
 Neither of them should not attempt this divorce matter on their own.
 Both would benefit by consulting immediately with an experienced Divorce Attorney.
 Each will need expert direction on legally tracing their separate property, preparing strategies for dividing these complex assets, carving out the most beneficial outcome, and many other aspects of this high net worth divorce.

-Consulting with an experienced Divorce Attorney early on, preferably before they file for divorce, can answer the questions above and alleviate some stress and worry.
+Consulting with an experienced Dallas divorce lawyer early on, preferably before they file for divorce, can answer the questions above and alleviate some stress and worry.
 No one should ‘go it alone’ in a divorce, especially when there are high net worth assets involved.
-An experienced Divorce Attorney should provide guidance, peace of mind, and protection throughout the divorce process.